Cash For Arms

 Want to get your Colt Gold Cup appraised and get an incredible offer for it?
 Talk to us!
 We often make the highest offers for Colt Gold Cups.

-Value Factor 2: Colt Gold Cup Models or Variants
+How We Appraise Colt Gold Cup Models

 There are a number of Gold Cup models, with differing values due to the differences in their features.
 There are also some limited editions that tend to be of interest chiefly to collectors.
 Below are some of the ones you will see in the resale market.